GitLab CI/CD Functions

 Specify no inputs or outputs

-A step might not require any inputs or return any outputs.
-This could be when a step only writes to disk, sets an environment variable, or prints to STDOUT.
+A function might not require any inputs or return any outputs.
+This could be when a function only writes to disk, sets an environment variable, or prints to STDOUT.
 In this case, spec: is empty:

 spec: